kallenosf/kallenosf.github.io/_posts/2024-11-17-bug-bounty.md

     </div>
 </div>

-- The maximum amount for a gift card that can be purchased is **€150**, so an attacker could pay €150 and use it to buy **€300** worth of items.
+- The maximum amount for a gift card that can be purchased is **€150**, so an attacker could pay €150 and use it to buy **€300** worth of items—repeating this process an unlimited number of times.

 ### Reporting
 - This app has a bug bounty program in [BugCrowd](https://www.bugcrowd.com/), so I reported the issue there.